Indoor pollution can make you sick. Here's how to keep your home's air clean

 He liked the place a lot, including the community that surrounded him and the convenience store he volunteered to run out of the ground floor of his building.

-So when 2Life Communities announced their plans to renovate every unit in the building, Wilkenfeld was thrilled.
+So when 2Life Communities announced its plans to renovate every unit in the building, Wilkenfeld was thrilled.

 Now, even with the windows shut, every unit gets a steady supply of outside air through what's called an energy recovery ventilator.
 It's a system of air flow that trades inside air for outside air.
 It also passes heat between the air streams so that the incoming air is a more comfortable temperature.

-"It's taking air from in here," says O'Toole, gesturing towards the bathroom and the kitchen, and it pushes it outside, along with any indoor air pollutants like smoke, grease, and sprays.
+"It's taking air from in here," says O'Toole, gesturing toward the bathroom and the kitchen, and it pushes it outside, along with any indoor air pollutants like smoke, grease and sprays.
 "And at the same time, it's bringing the same volume of outside air back into the unit."

 In this way, the residents get fresh, filtered air all the time.
 Another big change is the heating and cooling setup.
 The new system is called variable refrigerant flow, which provides heating or cooling throughout the year based on demand, along with air filtration.